Avoidant Personality Disorder vs. Social Anxiety

 It’s not surprising that many medical and behavioral health conditions exist that have overlapping symptoms.
 Often, this leads to an incorrect self-diagnosis.
 While this may be harmless in some cases, in others, like an avoidant personality disorder or social anxiety, it may significantly hinder treatment.
 Something severe could go unaddressed regardless of the diagnosis.
 Here’s the real difference you need to know and how a social anxiety disorder treatment center in North Carolina may be able to help.

-If you’re looking for mental health treatment in Asheville, North Carolina, call Red Oak Recovery®.
+If you’re looking for personality disorder treatment, call Red Oak Recovery®.
 We offer holistic and alternative therapies that have proven effective for treating mental illness and co-occurring substance abuse disorders.
-For more information about our North Carolina anxiety treatment program, please contact Red Oak Recovery® today at 866.457.7590.
+For more information, please contact Red Oak Recovery® today at 866.457.7590.

 What Is Avoidant Personality Disorder?